Monomeith

-Monomeith is a bounded rural locality in Victoria, Australia, 67 km south-east of Melbourne's central business district, located within the Shire of Cardinia local government area.
+Monomeith is a locality in Victoria, Australia, 67 km south-east of Melbourne's central business district, located within the Shire of Cardinia local government area.
 Monomeith recorded a population of 69 at the 2021 census.

 In 1942, during World War II, a military airfield was constructed for the air defence of Melbourne, south of Spencers Road, and is still visible using Google Earth.

 History

+The word Monomeeth is a Boonwurrung word meaning "good."

 Monomeith Post Office opened on 20 July 1900 and closed in 1969.

 A railway station existed from 1890 until the late 1970s.

 The site of the former airfield has been considered, as of 2015, as a site for Melbourne's third major airport for passenger jet aircraft.